 The authorized capital stock of the Company is comprised of an unlimited number of Subordinate Voting Shares and an unlimited number of Super Voting Shares.
-As of March 24, 2022, there are 100,288,094 Subordinate Voting Shares and 202,590 Super Voting Shares outstanding.
+As of March 27, 2023, there are 112,761,094 Subordinate Voting Shares and 202,590 Super Voting Shares outstanding.
 In addition, the following Subordinate Voting Shares are issuable upon conversion, exercise or exchange of outstanding securities of the Company:

-- · 11.818,045 Subordinate Voting Shares are issuable upon the redemption of all of the Class B Common Shares of Indus Holding Company - · 78,442,527 Subordinate Voting Shares are issuable upon the redemption of all of the Class C Common Shares of Indus Holding Company issuable upon conversion of convertible debentures of Indus Holding Company (excluding accrued and unpaid interest) and 78,442,527 Subordinate Voting Shares are issuable upon the exercise of warrants issued in the Convertible Debenture Offering; - 9,000,000 Subordinate Voting Shares are issuable upon the exercise of warrants issued by the Company in the PIPE transaction; - · 11,500,000 Subordinate Voting Shares are issuable upon the exercise of the December 2020 Warrants; - 2,411,516 Subordinate Voting Shares are issuable upon the exercise of warrants issued by Indus Holding Company prior to the RTO to investors in debentures of Indus Holding Company; - 1,331,052 Subordinate Voting Shares are issuable upon the exercise of compensation options held by financial advisors to the Company and/or Indus Holding Company; - 8,993,687 Subordinate Voting Shares are issuable upon the exercise of options issued pursuant to the Company's equity incentive plans, of which 2,644,188 of such shares were vested as of March 24, 2022; and - 486,667 Subordinate Voting Shares are subject to outstanding restricted stock units issued pursuant to the Company's equity incentive plans, none of which were vested as of March 24, 2022.
+- o 9,008,271 Subordinate Voting Shares are issuable upon the redemption of all of the Class B Common Shares of Indus Holding Company ("Indus Class B Common Shares"); - o106,274,827 Subordinate Voting Shares are issuable upon the redemption of all of the Class C Common Shares of Indus Holding Company ("Indus Class C Common Shares" and, together with the Indus Class B Common Shares, "Indus Redeemable Shares") issuable upon conversion of convertible debentures of Indus Holding Company (excluding accrued and unpaid interest) and 150,523,277 Subordinate Voting Shares are issuable upon the exercise of warrants issued in the Convertible Debenture Offering; - o 9,000,000 Subordinate Voting Shares are issuable upon the exercise of the warrants (the "PIPE Warrants") issued by the Company in the PIPE transaction.
+The warrants have an exercise price of \$1.40 and expire on August 30, 2024; - o11,500,000 Subordinate Voting Shares are issuable upon the exercise of the warrants (the "December 2020 Warrants") issued by the Company (then named Indus Holdings, Inc.) in its December 2020 Unit offering described herein (the "December 2020 Unit Offering").
+The warrants have an exercise price of C(\$)2.20 and expire on December 21, 2023; - o 2,411,516 Subordinate Voting Shares are issuable upon the exercise of warrants issued by Indus Holding Company prior to the RTO to investors in debentures of Indus Holding Company.
+The warrants have an exercise price of \$2.04 and expire on December 20, 2026; - o8,607,251 Subordinate Voting Shares are issuable upon the exercise of options issued pursuant to the Company's equity incentive plans, of which 3,882,818 shares were vested as of March 27, 2023; and - o 208,344 Subordinate Voting Shares are subject to outstanding restricted stock units issued pursuant to the Company's equity incentive plans, none of which were vested as of March 27, 2023.